mchmarny/artomator/README.md

 docker build -t $IMAGE_TAG --label sbom=true --label vuln=true .
 ```

-When the image is pushed to AR, `artomator` will automatically generate both signed SBOM and vulnerability report and add these as attestations to the image.
+When that image is pushed to AR, `artomator` will automatically generate both signed SBOM and vulnerability report and add these as attestations to the image.

+![](images/reg.png)

 > The `artomator` service in Cloud Run scales to 0 so there is no additional cost when no new images are bing published.

-![](images/reg.png)

 ## how it works